 Although fertilizers, pesticides, and soil amendments are used on the Sun Peaks Resort Golf Course, a variety of techniques are used to minimize the impact on the eco-system.

-- Soil tests are conducted to pinpoint a precise fertility program thereby decreasing unnecessary use of pesticides and fertilizers.
+- Soil tests are conducted to pinpoint a precise fertility program and to identify fungal diseases, thereby decreasing unnecessary use of pesticides and fertilizers.

 - No spray zones are established within 15 metres of riparian zones.